awsdocs/amazon-rekognition-developer-guide/doc_source/a2i-rekognition.md

 1. Run `DetectModerationLabels`\.

    When you run `DetectModerationLabels` with `HumanLoopConfig` enabled, Amazon Rekognition calls the Amazon SageMaker API operation `StartHumanLoop`\.
 This command takes the response from `DetectModerationLabels` and checks it against the flow definition's conditions in the example\.
 If it meets the conditions for review, it returns a `HumanLoopArn`\.
 This means that the members of the work team that you set in your flow definiton now can review the image\.
-Calling the Amazon SageMaker API operation `DescribeHumanLoop` provides information about the outcome of the loop\.
-For more information see [ DescribeHumanLoop](https://docs.aws.amazon.com/sagemaker/latest/dg/API_DescribeHumanLoop.html) in the * Amazon SageMaker API Reference*\.
+Calling the Amazon Augmented AI runtime operation `DescribeHumanLoop` provides information about the outcome of the loop\.
+For more information, see [ DescribeHumanLoop](https://docs.aws.amazon.com/augmented-ai/2019-11-07/APIReference/API_DescribeHumanLoop.html) in the *Amazon Augmented AI API Reference documentation*\.

    After the image has been reviewed, you can see the results in the bucket that is specified in your flow definition's output path\.
 Amazon A2I will also notify you with Amazon CloudWatch Events when the review is complete\.
 To see what events to look for, see [CloudWatch Events](https://docs.aws.amazon.com/sagemaker/latest/dg/augmented-ai-cloudwatch-events.html) in the *Amazon SageMaker Documentation*\.